 Overnight in Rotorua

-A full day to play, explore, and rejuvenate.
+Encounter the Southern Hemisphere’s largest natural geyser, Pōhutu Geyser, on a guided tour of Te Puia Whakarewarewa Thermal Valley.
+Then chart your own path for the afternoon with an abundance of options to play, explore, and rejuvenate.
 Ride the Skyline Gondola for sweeping lake views, zip down the Luge, or try Zorbing for a quintessential Kiwi thrill.
-Wander the towering Redwoods Forest, or relax at the tranquil Polynesian Spa.
+Wander through forests or relax at the tranquil Polynesian Spa.
 Rotorua combines adrenaline and serenity like nowhere else.
+Wrap up your day of adventure with an evening cultural performance and a hāngī (feast).

-Overnight in Whitianga
+Overnight in Tairua

-Overnight in Thames
+Overnight in Auckland

-Day 9 – 22 April: Thames → Auckland
+Day 9 – 22 April: Auckland

 TOUR INCLUSIONS